 Life can get busy, and then it can get really busy.
 Sometimes it doesn’t seem like there’s an end in sight for everything you have to get done.
 As soon as you check things off your to-do list, more pile on.
 When you’ve got so much to do and so little time to do it in, it’s all too easy to let other things slip by that don’t seem as important.
-Something that always seems to be put aside for later is self-care.
+Self care practices always seem to be put aside for later.

-When you’re feeling the most stressed about getting things done in your life, sometimes the key is to take a deep breath and put everything on pause.
-By readjusting your schedule and reevaluating what’s important for you in your day to day life, you can find that magical middle ground where you can multitask without overly stressing.
-To help work some self-care into your busy routine, check out some easy tips that you won’t have to bend over backwards to add into your daily life.
+Sometimes the key is to take a deep breath and put everything on pause.
+By reevaluating what’s important for you in your day to day life, you can find that magical middle ground where you can multitask without overly stressing.
+To help work some self care practices into your busy routine, check out these tips.

-It may not be in your best interest to skip that cup of coffee in the morning, but you can add another drink to your day that will help your body do its best.
-Think about wandering the grocery store for a little bit longer next time to find a kind of tea that interests you.
-You can also consider what you want that tea to help with.
+It may not be in your best interest to skip that cup of coffee in the morning, but you can add another drink to your day that will help your body.
+Think about wandering the grocery store for a little bit longer next time to find a tea that interests you.
+Consider what you want that tea to help with.
 Drinking tea has many different benefits that might help you feel better in more ways than one.

 When people are talking at you a million miles an hour from all different directions, it can be difficult to say no. Of course you’ll be at that meeting while making extra copies and mailing out invitations for your coworker.
 While it’s a good thing to care about helping others, sometimes you just need to help yourself by saying no. When you can, evaluate what your schedule looks like when it stresses you out the most, and start learning to say no to people when it gets to that point.